Tra Carson

-Tra Carson (born October 24, 1992) is a former American football running back.
-He played college football at Texas A&M and was signed by the Cincinnati Bengals as an undrafted free agent in 2016.
+Tra Carson (born October 24, 1992) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Texas A&M Aggies and was signed by the Cincinnati Bengals as an undrafted free agent in 2016.

 College career

-Carson played three seasons for Texas A&M (2013–15) after beginning his career at Oregon (2011).
-He saw action in 36 games for A&M, logging 19 rushing touchdowns and 2,075 rushing yards, with 4.8 average yards per carry in 2016.
-He also had 41 receptions for 299 yards and one touchdown for the Aggies.
-He rushed for 1,165 yards (4.8 average) and seven touchdowns in 2015 being the first Aggie running back to rush for 1,000 yards in the SEC, and added 29 receptions for 183 yards and one touchdown.
-He capped his 2014 season with 133-yard rushing performance in the Liberty Bowl win over West Virginia.
-Carson sat out the 2012 season on account the NCAA transfer rules, after playing in 10 games for Oregon in 2011.
-He majored in recreation, parks, and tourism sciences at Texas A&M.
+Carson played three seasons for Texas A&M (2013–15) after beginning his career at Oregon (2011) where he had one touchdowns on 45 carries for 254 yards with an averageof 5.6 yards per carry.
+He sat out the 2012 season on account the NCAA transfer rules, after playing in 10 games for Oregon in 2011.
+He saw action in 36 games for A&M, logging 19 rushing touchdowns and 2,075 rushing yards, with averages of 4.7 yards per carry in 2014, and 4.8 yards per carry in 2015.
+He also had 41 receptions for 299 yards and one touchdown during his career for the Aggies.
+He was the leading rusher on the team his junior (2014) and senior (2015) season.
+He capped his 2014 junior season with 133-yard rushing performance in the Liberty Bowl win over West Virginia earning him the offensive MVP of the bowl game.
+His senior season he rushed for 1,165 yards and seven touchdowns in 2015 being the first Aggie running back to rush for 1,000 yards in the SEC, and added 29 receptions for 183 yards and one touchdown.
+Carson majored in recreation, parks, and tourism sciences at Texas A&M.